 Windows to Work is a program designed to help inmates at the Oakhill Correctional Facility who are about to be released into the South Central Wisconsin workforce development area search for and secure employment to ensure successful reintegration into the community after release.

 The program seeks to reduce recidivism in the counties of Columbia, Dane, Dodge, Jefferson, Marquette and Sauk.
 The objectives are to provide individual case management for each inmate or parolee with the goal of increasing employability skills and employment opportunities to reduce the risk of reoffending and create safer communities in South Central Wisconsin.

-The program will begin working with inmates six months prior to their release and offer education and training in the following areas:
+The program begins working with inmates six months prior to their release and offers education and training in the following areas: